eduNEXT/eox-tagging/README.rst

 .. |PyPI Badge| image:: https://img.shields.io/pypi/v/eox-tagging?label=PyPI
    :alt: PyPI - Version

-Eox-tagging is an `openedx plugin`_, part of the Edunext Open Extensions (aka EOX), that adds the capability to tag `edx-platform`_ objects.
+Eox-tagging is an `openedx plugin`_, part of the Edunext Open edX Extensions (aka EOX), that adds the capability to tag `edx-platform`_ objects.
 These tags can be used to categorize, include extra information, and so on.

 Installation